Radix (EXRD) Trading 17.7% Higher This Week

 According to CryptoCompare, “Radix is a layer-one protocol specifically built to serve DeFi.
 Radix differs from current DeFi's by introducing a scalable, secure-by-design, composable platform with a DeFi specific build environment to make it easy to build and launch scalable DeFi. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Radix directly using U.S. dollars.
-Investors seeking to acquire Radix should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Radix using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Radix directly using US dollars.
+Investors seeking to trade Radix should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Radix using one of the aforementioned exchanges.

 Receive News & Updates for Radix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Radix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.